rmcwhae/russellmcwhae.ca/content/journal/30-going-on-13.md

 ### Get Off My Lawn

-The first time I skied Mount Field], my trail-breaking shift ended up being the final push to the summit.
+The first time I skied [Mount Field](/events/Mount-Field_January-2014), my trail-breaking shift ended up being the final push to the summit.
 Mount Field is an easy one-day ski for those with a solid year or so of backcountry-skiing experience.
 My party of four had leapfrogged with a group of split-boarders on the ascent, all of us working together to create an uptrack all the way up the mountain.
 Cutting a fresh uptrack—called breaking trail—is hard work for the leader as his or her skis sink into the snow with each step, while followers can shuffle along with relative ease.
 Taking turns breaking trail ensures that no one person gets too exhausted compared to other group members (assuming similar fitness levels).

 There is an art to creating good uptracks: they are not too steep and make effective use of terrain while managing avalanche hazard.
 At this time in my backcountry-skiing career, I was still figuring things out.
 Nonetheless, we had chosen our objective in accordance with the [daily avalanche bulletin](http://avalanche.ca/) and gotten an early start.